DuraMAT/pvpro/README.md

 This package, pvpro, automates the analysis of PV production data to extract the rate of change of these parameters.

-**The package is still under active development so don't expect it to work perfectly yet!**
+**The package is still under active development.
+If there is any problem, please feel free to contact us!**

 # Methods